iamnbutler/storyteller/src/context/party-handbook.md

 - A **DPS (damage per second)** for offensive power.
 - A **support/utility** class for agility, problem-solving, and augmenting the party's abilities.

+However, these roles can be combined or adapted based on the party's preferences and playstyle.
+Some parties may not have all of these roles, or any at all, depending on the campaign's focus.

+#### Expanded Roles:

+- **Crowd Control:** Characters who can manipulate the battlefield by hindering enemies or controlling their movements.
+- **Skill Monkey:** Characters with a wide range of skills and proficiencies to handle various non-combat challenges.
+- **Face:** Characters who excel in social interactions, negotiations, and information gathering.
+- **Scout:** Characters who specialize in reconnaissance, stealth, and exploration.
+- **Hybrid:** Characters who blend multiple roles to create unique playstyles.

+#### Interesting Parties:

+A party with exactly a tank, healer, DPS, and support will seem overly contrived and vanilla.
+Consider mixing and matching roles to create a more dynamic and engaging party, or having two characters with the same role that creates tension until they learn to work together.
+There may also be campaigns where the party is not balanced, and the players must adapt to the challenges that arise.

 ### B. Character Creation Template

 Utilize the template below to form the foundation of each party member: